 As a member of SCFHP Cal MediConnect, you have the right to get information from us.
 If you do not speak English, we have interpreter services to answer any questions you may have about our health plan.
-To get an interpreter, just call us at 1-877-723-4795, Monday through Friday, 8 a.m. to 8 p.m.
-TTY/TDD users should call 1-800-735-2929 or 711.
+To get an interpreter, just call us at 1-877-723-4795 (TTY: 711), Monday through Friday, 8 a.m. to 8 p.m.
 This is a free service to you.
-We can give you written materials in English, Spanish, Vietnamese, Chinese, or Tagalog if you need it.
 We can also give you information in large print, braille, audio, or other languages.